Author: John Mattiacci | Owner Mattiacci Law

 Why Wrist Injury Settlements Matter in Pennsylvania

-Whether you’re a construction worker, office employee, or parent, losing the use of your dominant hand can be life-altering.
+Whether you’re a construction worker, office employee, or parent, losing the use of your dominant hand can be life-altering—a workplace injury involving the hand or wrist can have especially serious financial and personal consequences.

 Common Causes: